Note that our website is now downloadable to mobile devices as of April 1, 2017.

 Dark Liquidity BDH Performance Statistics

-Top 5 ETFs – 100% Invested
+Top 5 ETFs – 100% Cash Position

-Conclusion — Market Keeps Rising
+Conclusion — Market Advance Stays Intact

 Remember that you are responsible for your investments and how you manage them.
 If you decide to follow the BDH strategy, then you are responsible for checking the BDH indicators daily during times when the market is volatile.
 Just bookmark the two charts above and look for any signal changes.
 I may not available during the week to provide interim Dashboard signal changes.
-It is important to be pro-active so as not to miss any Dashboard signals.
+It is important to be pro-active, so as not to miss any Dashboard signals.
 Decide on and place your stop LIMITS that meet your risk profile.